How to Scorpion-Proof Your House & Other Arachnids Found in Belize

 Thoughts on killing scorpions

 I’m not advocating for killing scorpions, but sometimes it becomes necessary.
-If a scorpion is in my house, and there’s a high chance it might escape before I can catch and relocate it, a spray of Fish Spray ensures it won’t end up in an unwelcome place—like my bed (not that I’ve ever found one there).
-For an insect/animal the size of these scorpions they are probably the most numerous creatures in Belize (except for cockroaches).
+If a scorpion is in my house, and there’s a high chance it might escape before I can catch and relocate it, a spray of Fish Spray ensures it won’t end up in an unwelcome place – like my bed (not that I’ve ever found one there).
+For an insect/animal the size of these scorpions, they are probably one of the most numerous creatures in Belize (except for cockroaches).
 I suggest disposing of any sprayed scorpions in the garbage so other creatures don’t ingest something covered in the spray.
-If a scorpion is killed by the heal of your shoe, than don’t waste it – feed her to your chickens.
+If a scorpion is killed by the heel of your shoe, then don’t waste it – feed it to your chickens.

-Keep in mind if you can safely release a scorpion outside she will continue to consume cockroaches outside.
+Keep in mind that if you can safely release a scorpion outside, she will continue to consume cockroaches outside.
 Personally, I prefer scorpions over cockroaches any day.
 (But I am weird.)
-Another idea, better than killing a scorpion is to get your partner to videotape you catching the scorpion and post it to social media.
+Another idea, better than killing a scorpion, is to get your spouse to videotape you catching the scorpion and post it to social media.
 Your friends back home will think you are badass.
 The natural way to kill scorpions outside is to have lots of chickens.
 My chickens love scorpions.

 Spray will get the job done quickly